Fried Pickles

 Step-by-Step Cooking Process

-3. In another bowl, pour the buttermilk.
+3. In another bowl, beat the eggs.

-4. Heat oil in a deep fryer or large pot to 350°F (175°C).
+4. Heat vegetable oil in a deep frying pan to 350°F (175°C).

 6. Roll the pickles in the flour mixture until fully coated.